strinsberg/rusp/README.md

      useful.
 But some kind of trait and implement system or enum system like rust has could be super nice too, though I would want to make sure my builtin types worked with it to.
+- [] Functions that can compile the internal structure to the rust structure necessary to create the structure in rust without reading.
+- [] A scheme of compiling the basic structures straight to rust.
+Something that is more rustlike than we had in the previous tests.
+Using var and a nicer way to design a closure (tdb) should make it a lot better.
+I really do want to scope it and not need an environment at runtime, which is mostly necessary for closures, but if the bindings that are mutable are vars then there is nothing but cloneing to do when capturing an environment, which means that we do not have to do anything funny for creating closures.

 # Design